 Submissions to the journal are now open here.
 Articles will be focused on early childhood to post-secondary education, as well as adult SEL, spanning multiple settings such as school, home, community, out of school time, workplace, and higher education.
 It will feature articles in four categories:

 - Original SEL Research: Empirical articles that have direct application to SEL practice and policy

 - SEL Perspectives: Reviews of research and articles that use multiple viewpoints or advance new SEL insights

 - SEL in Practice: Articles that advance practice through the voices of practitioners and others working to advance SEL

 - SEL in Policy: Articles that seek to translate policy implications of SEL research, explore how policies influence practice, and elevate examples of successful policy

-Contact information for this journal is available on the Elsevier website.
+For inquiries related to financial support and/or applying for author funding, please visit the Elsevier website.
 Check back often for more updates on the first edition.